Organic Waste

 Although difficult to quantify in a local GHG inventory, national and global GHG accounting shows that the amount of waste created per capita in the US contributes significantly to overall GHG emissions.
 Reducing waste at the source is the most cost efficient and impactful step we can take to reduce emissions from non-organic waste.

 Howard County is focused on reducing consumption of waste-heavy products like single-use plastics that generate GHG emissions in their production, transportation, and disposal.
-Adopting sustainable procurement practices throughout municipal operations can help the County's government lead the way for the community to similarly identify opportunities to reduce waste.
+Adopting sustainable procurement practices throughout government operations helps the County's government lead the way for the community to similarly identify opportunities to reduce waste.

 Diversion & Source Reduction